 - Current Energy Use

-- Energy Saving Measure (Including implementation of cost and estimated saving)
+- Energy Saving Measures (Including implementation of cost and estimated saving)

 - Strategy for Implementation (Recommended energy saving plan/ action plan)